Accessibility Tools

 To help the province and the town meet their goals, the Accessibility Advisory Committee, chaired by Coun.
 Dale Fawthrop, has launched its Accessibility Initiative.

-Our first step was to seek input from you the public via a survey that sought input from people who are experiencing physical, mental, intellecutal, learning or sensory impairment, including an episodic disability that, in interaction with a barrier, hinders an individual's full and effective participation in society.
+Our first step was to seek input from you the public via a survey that sought input from people who are experiencing physical, mental, intellectual, learning or sensory impairment, including an episodic disability that, in interaction with a barrier, hinders an individual's full and effective participation in society.
 It has also sought input from organizations and service providers who assist people living with those challenges.

 If you have any questions about this initiative contact Community Living Director Sharon Bristol at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or 902-667-3352.